 - Media Pack

-With ‘Full Use’ licentie there can be chosen from 3 types of licensies:
+With ‘Full Use’ licenses you can choose from 3 types of licenses:

 - Processor based (Proc)